What do we celebrate on Lag BaOmer?

 0

-In his book MEGILAT HAMERED VEHACHURBAN, (“The Tale of The Rebellion and The Destruction), Dr. Chagi Ben Artzi, professor of history at the University of Bar Ilan, tells the story of the destruction of the second Bet haMiqdash and mentions a not very known (at least to me) opinion as to why LAG LAOMER (aka LAG BAOMER) is considered a festive day.
+In his book Megilat haMered vehaChurban (“The Tale of the Rebellion and the Destruction”), Dr. Chagi Ben Artzi, professor of history at Bar Ilan University, tells the story of the destruction of the Second Bet haMiqdash and mentions a lesser-known (at least to me) opinion regarding why Lag laOmer (also known as Lag baOmer) is considered a festive day.

-In the first place, according to an important rabbinical opinion (Chatam Sofer), on the 18th day of Iyar, we Jews began to receive the “man” (manna), a food that was provided by God every day in the desert of Sinai, for 40 years.
-According to this opinion, on the 33rd day of the Omer, we celebrate the miracle of the “man”.
+First, according to an important rabbinical opinion (Chatam Sofer), on the 18th day of Iyar, we Jews began to receive the man (manna), a food provided by God daily in the desert of Sinai for 40 years.
+According to this opinion, on the 33rd day of the Omer, we celebrate the miracle of the man.

-Finally, Professor Ben Artzi reminds us of one more event that took place on the same day, the 33rd of the Omer, around the year 130 of the common era.
+Finally, Professor Ben Artzi reminds us of another major event that took place on the same day—the 33rd of the Omer—around the year 130 of the common era.

 THE SHEMAD